-- (1) The severance amounts reported in this column are based on the base salaries in effect on January 31, 2022. - (2) The bonus amounts reported in this column represent the bonus under our annual bonus plan based on actual performance for the fiscal year ended January 31, 2022. - (3) The amounts reported in this column are an estimate of the employer portion of the applicable COBRA premium cost for the level of coverage each named executive officer had as of January 31, 2022, and is based on approximate benefit costs for the fiscal year ended January 31, 2022. - (4) The amount reported in this column assumes outstanding performance-based vesting restricted stock awards/units vest and are settled, as applicable, at target.
-The value of outstanding performance and time-based vesting restricted stock awards/units, and unvested options was determined based on the closing sale price per share of our common stock on the NASDAQ Global Market on January 31, 2022, which was \$53.44.
+- (1) The severance amounts reported in this column are based on the base salaries in effect on January 31, 2023. - (2) The bonus amounts reported in this column represent the bonus under our annual bonus plan based on actual performance for the fiscal year ended January 31, 2023.
+With respect to Mr. Bloomberg, such bonus is prorated on account of his involuntary separation from the Company, in accordance with the terms of his employment agreement. - The amounts reported in this column are an estimate of the employer portion of the applicable COBRA premium cost for the level of (3) coverage each named executive officer had as of January 31, 2023, and is based on approximate benefit costs for the fiscal year ended January 31, 2023. - The amount reported in this column assumes outstanding performance-based vesting restricted stock units vest and are settled, as (4) applicable, at target.
+The value of outstanding performance and time-based vesting restricted stock units, and unvested options was determined based on the closing sale price per share of our common stock on the NASDAQ Global Market on January 31, 2023, which was \$60.85. - Mr. Bloomberg ceased serving as the Company's COO on August 1, 2022 and separated from the Company on November 30, 2022 (5) following a brief transition period.
+These amounts reflect the actual payments and benefits to which Mr. Bloomberg was entitled pursuant to the terms of his employment agreement on account of his involuntary separation from the Company.